Real risk only. No noise

 Re-screening was supposed to happen quarterly.
 The backlog is already three months behind

-Periodic re-screening at scale is only feasible if it is automated.
+Periodic re-screening at scale only works if it's automated.
 When it is manual, it is always the thing that slips when something more urgent arrives.

 06